bokchan/iac-task/README.md

-# IaC Task - FastAPI Cloud Infrastructure
+# Cloud Based Pipeline Orchestration Service

-A production-ready FastAPI application deployed on AWS using Infrastructure as Code (CDK) with automated CI/CD pipeline via GitHub Actions.
+A FastAPI application deployed on AWS using Infrastructure as Code (CDK) with automated CI/CD pipeline via GitHub Actions.
+Designed for pipeline orchestration in **multi-research-group computational biology environments** with support for variant calling and RNA-seq analysis workflows.

 ## 🏗️ System Architecture